NickStallman/home-assistant-repo/winet-extractor/README.md

 - The Winet Host is simply the IP address or hostname of your Winet-S2 adapter e.g. "192.168.1.100"
 - The MQTT URL is in the format of mqtt://<username>:<password>@<host>
+- (optional) If you have changed the default Winet username and password, you may specify the new password.
+If these fields are left blank then the default will be used.

 4. Start the addon, and observe your detected devices in the addon log or via Integrations -> MQTT